AriZuu/wiced-driver/README.md

 available at least from seeedstudio.com).
 It works also with WifiMCU, which uses EMW3165.
 There is also a [small sensor development board][4] for EMW3165 developed by me.

-To compile this, you'll need:

-- [WICED SDK package from Cypress][2] (free, but registration required, redistribution not allowed).
+To compile this, some manual setup is needed.
+First step is to obtain [WICED SDK package from Cypress][2] (free, but registration required, redistribution not allowed).
 Starting from 4.0.0 release they no longer provide SDK sources as .7z, but SDK can found in 43xxx_Wi-Fi directory under WICED Studio installation.
 There are also other ideas for extracting the sources in WICED forums.

+After getting the SDK, there are two alternative ways to complete setup.
+Easiest way would be just to execute *setup_wiced_sdk.sh*.
+If you prefer manual setup, perform these steps:

+- Extract WICED SDK and move it to WICED-SDK-6.2 subdirectory of this library.
-- [MXCHIP patches from github][3].
+- Get [MXCHIP patches from github][3].
   Just follow instructions there (patches are for SDK 3.5.2, but they work for newer version also).

-After SDK is extracted and patched, move it to WICED-SDK-6.2 subdirectory of this library.
-Apply patch to make it work with Pico]OS:
+- Apply pico]OS patches.

 cd WICED-SDK-6.2; patch -p1 < ../wiced.patch